JonathaF0/cdecad/README.md

 ## Notes

 - Don't run the standalone modules (`cad-tablet`, `CDE_Duty`, `cde-civ-sa`, `cad-911`, `cde-wraith`, `cde-ers`) next to the bundle for the same feature.
 Duplicate event handlers lead to unpredictable behaviour.
-- See [`../CONFIGURING.md`](../CONFIGURING.md) for the full convar reference and key-rotation guidance.

 ## Troubleshooting